 The vesting of performance stock units granted effective July 1, 2015 depends upon attainment of performance requirements where the Adjusted Operating Income cumulatively reflects either a two or three year growth rate objective when compared to the immediately prior fiscal years.
-Any stock units that have performance vested by June 30, 2017 will time vest on June 30, 2017.
-Any remaining stock units that have not performance vested by June 30, 2017 may performance vest on June 30, 2018 and time vest on June 30, 2018.
-The number of shares included for purposes of the Outstanding Equity Awards at 2016 Fiscal Year-End table assumes payout at the maximum level, and the market or payout value was calculated at the closing market price at June 30, 2016 of (1) \$33.04.
+Any stock units that have (1) performance vested by June 30, 2017 will time vest on June 30, 2017.
+Any remaining stock units that have not performance vested by June 30, 2018 and time vest on June 30, 2018.
+The number of shares included for purposes of the Outstanding Equity Awards at 2016 Fiscal Year-End table assumes payout at the maximum level, and the market or payout value was calculated at the closing market price at June 30, 2016 of \$33.04.

-The shares of stock units granted between 1997 and 2002 have vested and the deferral period will end upon Mr. Kathwari's termination of employment for any (2)
+(2) The shares of stock units granted between 1997 and 2002 have vested and the deferral period will end upon Mr. Kathwari's termination of employment for any reason.

 The vesting of performance stock units granted on April 19, 2016 depend upon attainment of performance requirements where the Adjusted Operating Income (3) cumulatively reflects either a two or three year growth rate objective when compared to the immediately prior fiscal years.
 Any stock units that have performance vested by June 30, 2018 will time vest on April 19, 2019.
-The number of shares included for purposes of the Outstanding Equity Awards at 2016 Fiscal Year-End table assumes payout at the maximum level, and the market or payout value was calculated at the closing market price at June 30, 2016 of
+The number of shares included for purposes of the Outstanding Equity Awards at 2016 Fiscal Year-End table assumes payout at the maximum level, and the market or payout value was calculated at the closing market price at June 30, 2016 of \$33.04.

 The options vest on July 31, 2016.
 The options vest on February 8, 2017.
+(4) (5)

-- (6) The performance options granted on January 31, 2014 met the performance conditions on June 30, 2016, and will time vest ratably in three equal tranches over fiscal years ended June 30, 2017, 2018 and 2019 - over fiscal years ended June 30, 2017, 2018 and 2019.
-The performance options granted on June 15, 2015 depend upon attainment of performance requirements where the Adjusted Operating Income cumulatively reflects either a two or three year growth rate objective when compared to the immediately prior fiscal years.
+- (6) The performance options granted on January 31, 2014 met the performance conditions on June 30, 2016, and will time vest ratably in three equal tranches over fiscal years ended June 30, 2017, 2018 and 2019.
+(7) The performance options granted on June 15, 2015 depend upon attainment of performance requirements where the Adjusted Operating Income cumulatively - (7) The performance options granted on June 15, 2015 depend upon attainment of performance requirements where the Adjusted Operating Income cumulatively reflects either a two or three year growth rate objective when compared to the immediately prior fiscal years.
 Any performance options that have performance vested by June 30, 2017 will time vest ratably in three equal tranches over fiscal years ended June 30, 2018, 2019 and 2020.